ali-raheem/pass_gen/README.md

 # pass_gen

 Simple alphanumeric password generator in rust.
+Now at version 1.0 and stable.

 ### Building
 Uses the cargo build system